Written by 1:24 pm Uncategorized

-The Ministry of Corporate Affairs, through a Gazette notification dated March 27, 2017 has modified the method of calculation of assets and turnover for the purposes of filing of notice in cases of acquisition or acquiring control of or merger or amalgamation of a portion of an enterprise or division or business for the purpose of Section 5 of the Competition Act, 2002 (Act), without changing the thresholds of assets or turnover prescribed earlier vide Gazette Notification 674 ( E) dated March 4, 2016.
+The Ministry of Corporate Affairs, through a Gazette notification dated March 27, 2017 has modified the method of calculation of assets and turnover for the purposes of filing oflogo notice in cases of acquisition or acquiring control of or merger or amalgamation of a portion of an enterprise or division or business for the purpose of Section 5 of the Competition Act, 2002 (Act), without changing the thresholds of assets or turnover prescribed Competition-commssion-of-india-CCIearlier vide Gazette Notification 674 ( E) dated March 4, 2016.
 The earlier notification dated March 4, 2016 has been rescinded with immediate effect.
 The latest notification published in the Official Gazette on March 29, 2017 is applicable for a period of 5 years i.e. up to March 28, 2022.

 Revised method of calculation of thresholds under Section 5 of the Act